-Optus notes that there is a risk of investment being discouraged by regulation where MTAS prices exceed the outcome expected in a competitive market.
-Optus submits that MTAS prices should (but so far have not) take some account of the Ramsey-Boiteux pricing for the allocation of common costs and the presence of network externalities.123 Optus considers it likely that the existence of the MTAS declaration slowed the rate of investment by MNOs even though the investment to date has been significant.
-In particular, Optus notes that the first 3G mobile network was launched in Australia in March 2002, access to a 3G service from all four carriers was achieved in late 2005 while 3G network coverage only recently reached equivalence with 2G networks (i.e. coverage of outer metropolitan and regional areas).
-Optus describes current MTAS regulation as heavy handed and suggests that it has handicapped the migration from 2G to 3G networks.124
+Optus is of the view that there is a risk of investment being discouraged by regulation where MTAS prices exceed the outcome expected in a competitive market.
+Optus submits that MTAS prices should (but so far have not) take some account of the Ramsey-Boiteux pricing for the allocation of common costs and the presence of network externalities.
+Optus considers it likely that the existence of the MTAS declaration slowed the rate of investment by MNOs even though the investment to date has been significant.
+In particular, Optus notes that the first 3G mobile network was launched in Australia in March 2002, access to a 3G service from all four carriers was achieved in late 2005 while 3G network coverage only recently reached equivalence with 2G networks (i.e. coverage of outer metropolitan and regional